matt4biz/oak/README.md

 	> :dB log 10*; 4 dB
 	1: 6.021

+Also, a word may be used as a symbol by prefixing it with a dollar sign `$`.
+This is necessary when using a word as an argument to another operation, such as the advanced math operations (see below).

 ## Statistics operations
 oak can calculate basic statistics on one or two variables, as well as perform linear regression and calculate the correlation coefficient.